young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

 fbclient.dll and gds32.dll are removed from <system32>.
 See the UNINSTALL section below for more info on this.

-If you have installed a beta or alpha version of Firebird $MAJOR.$MINOR the installer will rename firebird.conf and security4.fdb as these files are no longer compatible.

 Deployment of gds32.dll